Last updated: June 3, 2026

 Ecology

-The Sequatchie supports a diverse fish community including smallmouth bass, rock bass, redeye bass, various darters, and several minnow species adapted to clear, cool, moderately swift limestone-fed streams.
-The upper reaches near the headwaters hold populations of the rare Barrens Topminnow in isolated pools, although most Barrens Topminnow sites are actually on the plateau top rather than in the main-stem valley.
+The Sequatchie's largely free-flowing channel supports a different fish community than the impounded Tennessee River main stem at Marion.
+Signature game fish include smallmouth bass, the river's most pursued sport fish, alongside rock bass and longear sunfish.
+Clear gravel-bottomed runs also support multiple darter species sensitive to siltation.
+Several minnows, shiners, dace, and stonerollers round out the small-fish community adapted to clear, cool, moderately swift, limestone-fed streams.
 The river's freshwater mussel assemblage is less diverse than the historic Tennessee River main stem but includes species sensitive to sedimentation and dam fragmentation, the reason the unregulated Sequatchie remains ecologically significant.
-Otter and beaver have recolonized the river since the 1970s; river otter tracks are routinely observed along the Whitwell and Sequatchie reaches.
+Beaver and river otter have recolonized the Tennessee River drainage following twentieth-century declines, and both species are present along the Sequatchie.
 Cerulean warblers and Louisiana waterthrushes breed along wooded corridors; belted kingfishers are year-round residents.
 The Sequatchie's karst-spring tributaries support the endemic species covered on the endemic species page, including the federally endangered Royal Snail at Blue Spring and Owen Spring.

 Human uses